CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 Algorithm
 ---------
-The algorithm at it's core works on a connected component of the mesh graph.
+The algorithm at its core works on a connected component of the mesh graph.
 Disconnected components are skeletonized separately, and trivially combined.

 For each component, first a root node is found.
 A discussion of root node finding is below.